copperwater/xNetHack/doc/xnh-changelog-6.0.md

   amorphous rule).
 - Getting lifesaved lowers current and maximum Con by 2, to a minimum of 3.
 - Mold grows on corpses roughly 5% of the time rather than 50%.
+- When a container is polymorphed, its contents are spilled out rather than silently deleted.

 ### Interface changes